Where to go fat biking in Ontario

 Here are a few places in Ontario to give fat biking a whirl.

-Northern Ontario
+Northeastern Ontario

-Walden Trails near Sudbury
+Walden Trails

 Embark on an exciting fat biking ride on the well-groomed trails in Walden Trail Park (formally called the Naughton Trail Centre), about a 15-minute drive west of Sudbury in Lively.

-- the clearly marked trails are developed to take full advantage of the hilly and rocky Precambrian shield terrain with varying degrees of difficulty
+The Walden Mountain Bike Club develops and maintains just under 20 kilometres of singletrack trails in the 140-hectare park.
+Marked trails are developed to take full advantage of the hilly and rocky Precambrian shield terrain with varying degrees of difficulty

-- purchase a trail membership to ride throughout the season or pick up a single day (or evening) pass
+- purchase a trail membership to ride throughout the season or pick up a single day or evening pass

 - locally owned and operated, Adventure 365 provides fat bike and other rental equipment, as well as repair and tech services in Kivi Park in Sudbury; reserve your rentals online in advance

-Where to eat: excellent dining options in Sudbury include Ripe, the legendary Respect is Burning, upscale Tommy’s Not Here and fresh, bold vegan fare at Tucos Taco Lounge
+- excellent dining options in Sudbury include Ripe, the legendary Respect is Burning, upscale Tommy’s Not Here and fresh, bold vegan fare at Tucos Taco Lounge

-Trowbridge Forest Trails in Thunder Bay
+Trowbridge Forest Trails

-- the multi-use trails at Centennial Park are great for beginners, while the more technical, singletrack trails at Shuniah Mines snake around a now-defunct century-old silver mine that delivers some gnarly topography, more suited for experienced riders
+The multi-use trails at Centennial Park are great for beginners, while the more technical, singletrack trails at Shuniah Mines snake around a now-defunct century-old silver mine that delivers some gnarly topography, more suited for experienced riders.

 - head to Rollin’ Thunder Bike & Ski for new bikes, services, repairs and rentals (check on availability)

-Where to stay: select Prince Arthur Waterfront Hotel or lakeside Delta Hotels by Marriott for waterfront views.
+- select Prince Arthur Waterfront Hotel or lakeside Delta Hotels by Marriott for waterfront views.
 The Courthouse Hotel is another great option.

 Sleeping Giant Provincial Park